-Grade 11-12 Estimated Fee: \$10 Credit 1 Vear Prerequisite: Physical Science 9\ and Biology
+Year Credit 1 Grade 11-12 Estimated Fee: \$10

+Prerequisite: Physical Science 9 and Biology

 Forensics is the rigorous application of science in the processing of physical evidence during criminal investigations.
 The field of forensic science uses analytical and empirical evidence to help support the legal system in its prosecution of the perpetrators of a crime.
 You will study the various principles and methods used in the sciences to evaluate evidence at a crime scene, ultimately using the evidence and your deductive reasoning skills to solve the crime.
+Types of evidence analyzed may include prints, questioned documents, hair & fiber, human remains, drugs/toxicology, blood, DNA, and ballistics.
 Sciences used in forensics include any discipline that can aid in the collection, preservation and analysis of evidence, such as chemistry, physics, or biology.